sl-lang/sll/docs/language.md

 Single-line comments begin with a semicolon (`; comment`), while block comments have to be surrounded with special symbols (`|# comment #|`).

+All operands are split by whitespace.
+If an operator receives more arguments than it requires, it evaluates them as other expressions and not its operands.

 ## Base Types

 ### Integer